iushi13/discord-bot-python/README.md

 Discord bot using python

-To use this bot you need to create the bot on the discord webpage and generate an link to join server and a token.
+To use this code:
+- create a bot application on the discord website
+- generate a link in order to join a server
+- generate a token